rulzi/hexa-go/README.md

   -H "Authorization: Bearer YOUR_JWT_TOKEN" \
   -d '{
     "title": "My First Article",
-    "content": "This is the content of my article", "author_id": 1
+    "content": "This is the content of my article"
   }'

 # Response: